 The functionality of an electron microscope is based on two principles — the magnetism of electrons and the Louis de Broglie hypothesis.
 The hypothesis simply states that the electrons contain wave properties.
 These wave properties of electrons combined with their magnetic properties allow electron microscopes to magnify objects at a resolution of up to 5000 times greater than that of a light microscope.

 To put things into perspective, allow us to use a simple illustration.
 Imagine having to make two drawings of the same landscape.
 To achieve the first drawing, you are presented with a pencil whose tip is the size of a baby carrot.
 The second drawing requires you to employ the use of a pencil with the tip the size of a hair follicle.
 Which of the two drawings will be richer in detail?
 The second one right?

-This is the same case with electron versus light microscopes.
-Light microscopes are your baby carrot tips while electron microscopes are your hair follicle pencils.
+This is the same case with electron vs light microscopes.
+Light microscopes, also known as optical microscopes, are your baby carrot tips while electron microscopes are your hair follicle pencils.
 Electrons possess a wavelength that is about 100,000 times less than that of visible light.
 The short wavelength of the electrons is what gives the electron microscope the ability to detail objects at such high resolutions.
 Electrons are simply able to permeate objects to depths not achievable by light particles.

 Going back to our analogy, it would be difficult to show differences in color gradation within spaces close to each other using the baby carrot tip than it would be using the fine tip.
 In the same way, magnification using a light microscope provides fewer pixels in the resultant image as compared to an electron microscope.
 Images from the latter have finer details and are more pixelated.
 This allows you to observe the finest of details about the sample being viewed.